 William BRABYN was born about 1779. for many years I believed him to be the son of William BRABYN and Elizabeth DUNGAY from Mawgan in Pyder but he could also have been the son born to Henry and Rebecca BRABYN from Egloshayle.

 DNA analysis has since shown that I am descended from the marriage of Henry BRABYN to Rebecca PARNELL and their son William.
 After Henry died Rebecca then married William GREGORY (various spellings) and had three more children; Henry, Thomas and Ann.
 My DNA matched that of James TRIPP (5th cousin) who descended from Henry Gregory's marriage to Jane BRENTON.
 The line descends through GREGORY and BENNETT to TRIPP and on to Canada.
+Recently I have discovered more descendants of Rebecca Parnell connected through her son Henry GREGOR and showing as DNA matches.
+Many of these descendants made their homes in the USA.

 From this we can trace the line back a few more generations to Thome BRABYN who married Agnis SAMBEL at St Breock, Cornwall on 29 April 1651.
 Agnis was baptised at St Germans, Cornwall on 7 February 1629 and was the daughter of Robert SAMBEL and his wife Agnes.